martyama/laravel-shopping/README.md

 # Laravel Shopping
-Laravel Shopify is a simple package which helps to build robust integration into Shopify.
+Laravel Shopping is a simple package which helps to build robust integration into Shopify.

 ## Installation